Looking Closely at the Growth Curve for Ur-Energy Inc. (URG)

 After a stumble in the market that brought URG to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -35.81% of loss for the given period.

-Volatility was left at 8.95%, however, over the last 30 days, the volatility rate increased by 7.33%, as shares sank -12.10% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -24.18% lower at present.
+Volatility was left at 8.53%, however, over the last 30 days, the volatility rate increased by 8.08%, as shares surge +6.15% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -28.50% lower at present.

-During the last 5 trading sessions, URG rose by +6.98%, which changed the moving average for the period of 200-days by +17.95% in comparison to the 20-day moving average, which settled at $1.3735.
-In addition, Ur-Energy Inc. saw 72.24% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, URG remain unchanged, which changed the moving average for the period of 200-days by +11.29% in comparison to the 20-day moving average, which settled at $1.3325.
+In addition, Ur-Energy Inc. saw 13.11% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading